 Currently available ADEPT online streaming video training modules include:

-Module 3: Shock, Fluids and Field Whole Blood Transfusions /Remote Damage Control Resuscitation (RDCR): In addition to reviewing the appropriate usage of crystalloids and synthetic and natural colloids in the prehospital environment, this module goes into the details of the return of field whole blood transfusions (remote damage control resuscitation) and the utility of such a lifesaving intervention for a trauma casualty in impending shock in the austere environment.
+Module 4: Circulation: Shock, Fluids and Field Whole Blood Transfusions /Remote Damage Control Resuscitation (RDCR).
+In addition to reviewing the appropriate usage of crystalloids and synthetic and natural colloids in the prehospital environment, this module goes into the details of the return of field whole blood transfusions (remote damage control resuscitation) and the utility of such a lifesaving intervention for a trauma casualty in impending shock in the austere environment.

-Module 5: Management of adult and pediatric traumatic brain injury (TBI) in the prehospital environment: Prehospital management of traumatic brain injury (TBI).
+Module 5: Head Injury: Management of adult and pediatric traumatic brain injury (TBI) in the prehospital environment.
 This module guides the provider through identification of mild TBI; the most commonly missed TBI.
 Updated for 2018 with CPG, guidelines for the use of hypertonic saline, ketamine, fentanyl, midazolam and ventilator settings for the prehospital environment for the treatment of moderate and severe TBI.
 This module is new for all listeners.
 It also looks at new recommendations for the use of plasma and blood products in traumatic brain injury casualties.
 Additionally, this module covers Arizona EPIC pediatric TBI guidelines so the user is exposed to pediatric management parameters.